 In addition, God was asking her to stop going out to eat.
 100% home cooked meals.
 We couldn’t even get a crappy gas station coffee!

 We Decided Not to Get Caught Up in the Details

-Again, this was a big idea since we were in our mid twenties and often went out for drinks and food with friends and coworkers.
+Not eating out was a big change.
+We were in our mid twenties and often went out for drinks and food with friends and coworkers.